EganBoschCodes/Data-Type-Library/README.md

 # Data-Type-Library
-Just messing around to make sure I understand the
+Just messing around to make sure I understand the functionality of Github.
+Very much trial and error.